shrpnsld/workspace/README.md

 * `--print-interaction <command>` – print interactions with command
 * `--print-warrning <command>` – print warning with command
 * `--print-error <command>` – print message with command
-* `--colored-output` – use colored output.
+* `--colored-output` – use colored output
-* `--colored-interactions` – use colored output for interactions.
+* `--colored-interactions` – use colored output for interactions
-* `--colored-warnings` – use colored output for warnings.
+* `--colored-warnings` – use colored output for warnings
-* `--colored-errors` – use colored output for errors.
+* `--colored-errors` – use colored output for errors
-* `--colored-everything` – use colored output for everything.
+* `--colored-everything` – use colored output for everything
-* `--no-colored-output` – do not use colored output.
+* `--no-colored-output` – do not use colored output
-* `--no-colored-interactions` – do not use colored output for interactions.
+* `--no-colored-interactions` – do not use colored output for interactions
-* `--no-colored-warnings` – do not use colored output for warnings.
+* `--no-colored-warnings` – do not use colored output for warnings
-* `--no-colored-errors` – do not use colored output for errors.
+* `--no-colored-errors` – do not use colored output for errors
-* `--no-colored-anything` – do not use colored output for anything.
+* `--no-colored-anything` – do not use colored output for anything

 #